UntotaufUrlaub/DiscoScore_WithHandlingLongInputs/README.md

 # TODO
 1. We will release the code to run experiments on document-level MT.
-2. Added performance benchmarks for long inputs, to suggest the best method.
-(How big is the disadvantage of truncation; Which finetuned longformer models works best)
+2. Add performance benchmarks for long inputs, to suggest the best method.
+(How big is the disadvantage of truncation; Which finetuned Longformer model works best)

 ## References